xvjau/post/hacker-rank.md

 desc: "About the heap issue and how to keep balanced items wihtout overload the processing."
 categories: [ "blog" ]
 ---
-A couple of days ago I subscribed to Hacker Hank [1], a website specialized in provide interview exercises.
+A couple of days ago I subscribed to [Hacker Hank](https://www.hackerrank.com), a website specialized in provide interview exercises.
 The site is as a better version of Code Jam, with the possibility to Compile & Run the code, as well as running several test cases.

-Talking with friends about one of them proposed a interesting puzzle called Find the Running Median [2].
+Talking with friends about one of them proposed a interesting puzzle called Find the [Running Median](https://www.hackerrank.com/challenges/find-the-running-median).
 This is a good problem because it is easy to understand and tricky to implement.

 My first attempt was naive, but worked for test cases where there were no duplicated numbers, a detail I overlooked in the description and happenned the very first test (lucky me it is possible to download the test cases, input and output, giving in return some of the points accumulated solving other problems).